alexnitta/woodshed/README.md

 A GitHub Actions workflow is included in [./.github/workflows/lint-and-unit-test.yml](./.github/workflows/lint-and-unit-test.yml).
 This is a good example of how to leverage Lerna in a CI capacity by running scripts declared in the root package.json file.
 Every time this workflow runs, it will run `yarn lint-all` and `yarn test-all`, which is using `lerna run test --parallel --stream`.
 More detailed notes on these scripts are included below.

-## Getting started

-1. If you don't have `yarn` installed yet, run `brew install yarn`.
-Other installation options [are available](https://yarnpkg.com/en/docs/install).
-2. Install and symlink all dependencies by running `lerna bootstrap` from the root of the monorepo.

-Generally, you can find more detailed instructions on each package within its README.md file.

 ## Available scripts